shivambagi/Learn/git&github.md

     - ***git checkout branchname***
   - Create and Checkout to branch at same time
     - ***git checkout -b ***
+  - In Azure Devops
+    - In VSC, After Cloning you can create a branch and publish the branch.
+    -

 - **Merge**
   - To merge 2 branches